MoBoo/splunk_elastic_evaluation_pocs/splunk/data-processing/uc2_data_onboarding_cim/README.md

 In this PoC the Universalforwarder is used to monitor the `/usr/share/data/accesss.log`-file on the local filesystem and output the data to Splunk.
 Splunk then stores the data in the `http_logs` index.
 When searched, Splunk applies the `access_combined` sourcetype to extract fields.
-After extraction multi field-aliases are applied to rename certain fields to match the [Common Information Model](https://docs.splunk.com/Documentation/CIM/4.18.0/User/Overview) of Splunk (see [props.conf](splunk/etc/apps/http_log_normalization_TA/default/props.conf)).
+After extraction multiple field-aliases are applied to rename certain fields to match the [Common Information Model](https://docs.splunk.com/Documentation/CIM/4.18.0/User/Overview) of Splunk (see [props.conf](splunk/etc/apps/http_log_normalization_TA/default/props.conf)).

 # Usage
 To run the PoC simply execute the `run.sh` script.
 It will start all the docker-container and apply runtime configuration, aswell as output log messages and cleanup after you exit.